-- are not required to take HRP 251: Design and Conduct of Clinical Trials (encouraged, yet not required)
+- are not required to take EPI 251: Design and Conduct of Clinical Trials (encouraged, yet not required)

-- are required to take HRP 231: Epidemiology of Infectious Diseases; and
+- are required to take EPI 231: Epidemiology of Infectious Diseases

-- are required to take 6 credits from the list of Infectious Disease electives/selectives
+- are required to take 6 credits from the list of Infectious Disease electives.

 How do you come up with an idea for health research overseas?
 How do you develop a research question, concept note, and get your project funded?
 How do you manage personnel in the field, difficult cultural situations, or unexpected problems?
 How do you create a sampling strategy, select a study design, and ensure ethical conduct with human subjects?
 This course takes students through the process of health research in under-resourced countries from the development of the initial research question and literature review to securing support and detailed planning for field work.
 Students progressively develop and receive weekly feedback on a concept note to support a funding proposal addressing a research question of their choosing.
 Aims at graduate students; undergraduates in their junior or senior year may enroll with instructor consent.
 This course is restricted to undergraduates unless they have completed 85 units or more.